Leslie Mann: Career

 She was also seen in the indie hit I Love You Phillip Morris alongside Jim Carrey and Ewan McGregor.
 It premiered at the 2009 Sundance Film Festival and, on release, received critical acclaim, including a "Best Comedy" nomination for a 2011 Broadcast Film Critics Association Award.
 Mann also starred alongside Elizabeth Banks in the film What Was I Thinking?, based on the book by Barbara Davilman and Liz Dubelman, which was filmed in 2009 but never released.

 In 2011, Mann starred opposite Ryan Reynolds and Jason Bateman in David Dobkin's comedy The Change-Up.
 She also lent her voice to "Linda", the main human character in Carlos Saldanha's animated film Rio, which earned over $484 million worldwide and also featured vocal performances by Jamie Foxx and Anne Hathaway; as well as to Jonah Hill's animated FOX television series Allen Gregory, as the title character's second-grade teacher.

 Mann continued her voice performance work in 2012 with her role in ParaNorman, an animated 3D stop-motion film from Chris Butler and Sam Fell.

 In December 2012, she appeared opposite Paul Rudd in Apatow's This Is 40, the sequel to Knocked Up.
 The movie reunited the trio from the first film, with Mann and Rudd reprising their characters.
 The sequel was written and directed by Judd Apatow, and included the couple's two daughters in the cast.
 In contrast to Knocked Up, This Is 40 centered squarely on Mann's character and her family.
 An early response to Mann's performance from Elle Magazine states that "[she] doesn't just walk off with scenes—she steals the show".
 Mann was nominated for Best Actress in a Comedy by the Broadcast Film Critics Association for This Is 40.

 In 2013, Mann appeared in Sofia Coppola's The Bling Ring, with Emma Watson.
-Inspired by actual events, the film follows a group of fame-obsessed L.A. teenagers who burgled celebrity homes by tracking their whereabouts on the Internet.
+Inspired by actual events, the film follows a group of fame-obsessed L.A. teenagers who burgled celebrity homes by tracking their whereabouts on the internet.
 In 2014, she narrated "Women in Comedy", an episode of Season 2 of Makers: Women Who Make America.

-In 2018, Mann starred as a single mother in the sex comedy Blockers and reunited with Steve Carell in Welcome to Marwen.
+In 2015, Mann was nominated at the MTV Movie Awards for Best Kiss with Chris Hemsworth, from the film Vacation.
+In 2018, she starred as a single mother in the sex comedy Blockers and reunited with Steve Carell in Welcome to Marwen.